 This article was updated in August of 2023.

 What plants and seeds can I bring into Mérida Mexico?

 As agricultural requirements change, it is best to visit the official Mexico government travel and tourism site for current information.
 Be aware, entry into Mexico can be declined if you are caught bringing plants to Mérida Mexico.

-At the time this article was written, the following is a list of items determined to have a risk of introducing pests or diseases:
+Subject to change at any time, this is a general list of items determined to have a risk of introducing pests or diseases:

 - Vegetables, vegetable products, and vegetable by-products

 - Land or soil